O.D.T. (video game): Characters

-Mr Bodybolt, 7th Passenger: Unlockable character, exclusive to the unreleased N64 version.
-Very tough and good with fire ammo, but a poor magic user.

 Development

 Jean-Baptiste Bolcato told PSExtreme magazine that the core of the team was carried over from the development of Adidas Power Soccer, also published by Psygnosis for the PlayStation.
 He cited The Chaos Engine as a direction inspiration on the game, highlighting its "'futur-anterieur' look and feel a la Jules Verne" as distinctive among the more common cyberpunk aesthetic found in games at the time.

 Reception

 The game received mixed reviews on both platforms according to the review aggregation website GameRankings.
 Next Generation said of the PlayStation version, "There are some neat things in the game such as the batwinged familiar that follows the mage around and the spellcasting interface, but in the end this game is a drag."
+GamePro called the same console version "a very accurate description of the entire product: a poor man's third-person shooter that manages to nail all the drawbacks of the genre's top gun, Tomb Raider, while cleverly missing all of the genre's high points."